RagnarGrootKoerkamp/BAPCtools/doc/validation.md

   slightly more lenient and allows any non-`42` return code for input format validation.
 BAPCtools expects a code of exactly `43` when validating `data/invalid_inputs` testcases (see below).)
-- For `input/output format validation`, the out-of-spec `--constraints-file
+- For input and answer validation, the out-of-spec `--constraints-file
 <path>` flag is set when running `bt constraints`.
 The validator can write some
   statistics on the testcase to this file.
 See the [implementation notes](implementation_notes.md#constraints-checking).